I tested 8 products and found the Concept2 RowErg to be the best rowing machine for beginners.

 - Water – a similar concept to air resistance that replaces that fan wheel with a water tank fitted with rotor blades.
 When you pull the handle, the blades churn through the water to create resistance.
 This resistance type provides the best simulation of actually rowing on the water.
 However, to change the resistance you have to add or subtract water from the tank.

 - Magnetic – a flywheel sits at the front of the machine.
 There are also magnets on either side of the flywheel.
-When you adjust the tension setting, the distance between the magnets and flywheel changes; the closer they are, the more tension that is created.
+When you adjust the tension setting, the distance between the magnets and flywheel changes; the closer they are, the more tension is created.

 - Air + Magnetic – this combination of air and magnetic resistance provides the natural feel of an air rower while adding the resistance control of a magnetic rower.